cmaureir/cpython_tutorial/tutorial/excercises/06_helloworld_c.md

 > that you can check for more information.
 > Check it [here](https://docs.python.org/3/extending/extending.html).

-In this exercise we will create a new Python module written in C.
+In this exercise, we will create a new Python module written in C.
 This might sound very complicated, but don't be scared!

-While writing the code, there a few steps we need to follow in order to get to a state where we could write the C-code.
+While writing the code, there are a few steps we need to follow in order to get to a state where we can write the C-code.

-Let's open a `hello.c` file and let's tart our adventure
+Let's open a `hello.c` file and start our adventure.

 ## Add the base C function

-The function needs to follow a few details from cpython in order to be compatible.
+The function needs to follow a few details from CPython in order to be compatible.
 To return a string, we need to convert a C-string to a Python string.

-Here's the code for the first step
+Here's the code for the first step:

 ```c
 #include <Python.h>